FY23 FULL PROPOSAL INSTRUCTIONS

 NOTE: Indirect Costs are not applicable to ARS Scientists and PI’s currently funded under a Non-Assistance Cooperative Agreement (NACA).

 This fee is charged only to projects that are funded through a grant agreement or a NACA with USDA-ARS (i.e., not applicable to ARS PIs).
-When applicable, PIs are advised to incorporate the SBIR fee into their budget request, per the formula below:
+The budget guidance provided by NPMTI Networking & Facilitation Office (NFO), is a net dollar amount that has already accounted for the SBIR fee.

 Proposal Support Document #1: Curriculum Vitae and Publication List (CV/Pubs)